simonheimlicher/heimlicher.com/content/technology/hugo-partial-page-resource-sharing-inheritance/index.md

   - hugo snippets
 ---

-A Hugo partial that vastly improves resource management in Hugo sites by avoiding duplicate images in your content based on Page Bundles and Headless Bundles
+Hugo’s Page Bundle model keeps content and its resources together, but it doesn’t help when multiple pages need the same image.
+The standard approach — duplicating the file in each bundle — works until it doesn’t: one update missed, one path wrong, and things break quietly.

-This partial is designed for retrieving resources from a page bundle in Hugo, where resources refer to files like images, or data files.
-The partial is used for obtaining resources from Page Bundles, with a unique feature of traversing upwards to parent page bundles if the resource isn’t found in the current page's bundle.
-This is especially useful for managing resources that are inherited on child pages or shared across multiple sections.
+This partial retrieves resources from a page bundle but walks up the content hierarchy if the resource isn’t in the current page’s bundle, stopping at site assets if nothing is found closer.
+A single shared image in a section’s `images/` directory becomes accessible to every page in that section with the same call used to fetch a page-local resource.

 ## Illustrative example